Chicago’s GR333N office building features wind-driven façade, relies on Fluropon finish for consistent appearance on multiple exterior products

 Signature System with Singular Finish

-Following Gensler’s specifications and overall design intention, specialty contractor Mid-States Glass and Metal installed and coordinated GR333N’s numerous exterior components.
-Mark Labuz, senior project manager at Mid-States, remembers Gensler, Bruce Wall Systems and Sherwin-Williams collaborating to define the finish color for the curtainwall.
-Soon after, he said, the same Fluropon Graphite Gray color was specified for the flapper wall, as well as the aluminum wall panels, column covers and the sixth floor’s metal soffit.
+Following Gensler’s specifications and overall design intention, speciality contractor Mid-States Glass and Metal installed and coordinated GR333N’s numerous exterior components.
+Mark Labuz, senior project manager at Mid-States, remembers Gensler, Bruce Wall Systems and Sherwin-Williams collaborating to define the finish colour for the curtainwall.
+Soon after, he said, the same Fluropon Graphite Grey colour was specified for the flapper wall, as well as the aluminium wall panels, column covers and the sixth floor’s metal soffit.

 Bruce Wall Systems fabricated the majority of GR333N’s exterior including its curtainwall and signature flapper wall system, working closely with Mid-States and Sherwin-Williams.
 The flapper wall acts as both an eye-catching, dynamic, art installation and a practical, functional screening device.

-The flapper panels are S-shaped to maximize their responsiveness to the wind and their interplay of sun and shadow.
-The 34,000-square-foot aluminum-framed wall system used approximately 91,000 individual 6-by-6-1/4-inch aluminum flappers, all of which were extruded and finished by Bonnell in Fluropon Graphite Gray.
+The flapper panels are S-shaped to maximise their responsiveness to the wind and their interplay of sun and shadow.
+The 34,000-square-foot aluminium-framed wall system used approximately 91,000 individual 6-by-6-1/4-inch aluminium flappers, all of which were extruded and finished by Bonnell in Fluropon Graphite Grey.